 NASCAR does not always appreciate drivers speaking out against the organization or its rules.
-It expects obedience and prefers that drivers walk a straight line that does not upset investors or sponsors, and teams often expect the same.
+It expects drivers to walk a straight line that does not upset investors or sponsors, and teams often expect the same.
 At times, however, a situation becomes so dire that internal criticism is warranted, and you know it has merit when the top brass is willing to welcome it.
-That is why Denny Hamlin and Mark Martin were widely praised by NASCAR leadership following the sweeping changes the sport has seen of late.

 Advertisement